-When women consume too much sugar, just the opposite occurs --- they make too much testosterone.
+When women consume too much sugar, just the opposite occurs --- they make too much testosterone (HERE).
 Not only does this cause a diminished sex drive as well, but it tends to cause copious amounts of body hair as well as infertility.

 SUGAR FEMINIZES MEN / SUGAR TURNS MEN INTO WOMEN

-Have you ever heard of SKINNY FAT?
+Have you ever heard of SKINNY FAT (sometimes referred to as MONW)?
 In a study from a 2013 issue of PLoS One (Prediabetes Is Associated with an Increased Risk of Testosterone Deficiency, Independent of Obesity and Metabolic Syndrome), eight Taiwanese physicians and researchers concluded that, "current evidence suggests that the causative relationship between testosterone deficiency and diabetes might be bidirectional, or even multidirectional and interrelated with obesity, metabolic syndrome, sex hormone-binding globulins (SHBG), and other factors."
 In other words, whichever comes first is not so important since either one can cause the other.

 One of the things that DIABETES and blood sugar dysregulation does is foul up the body's ability to circulate blood --- one of the chief reasons (along with NEUROPATHY) that virtually all diabetics struggle with foot ulcers.
 Be aware, however, that this lack of blood flow is not confined to feet, but affects the genitals as well.
 Not surprisingly, ED is the result.
 But it's actually much worse than initially appears as far as sugar turning men into women is concerned, and as you might suspect, it has to do with THE ENDOCRINE SYSTEM.